knoxilla/shiftless-frivolity/README.md

 Or place the above incantation into a shell script, a la `beginulate`

+_Fin_

-_© 2022 All rights reserved, even the stupid ones.
+_© 2023 All rights reserved, even the stupid ones.
 By reading this you agree to waive all rights._